TGI’s Environmental Policy

 We update our internal environmental policy regularly as we continue to implement new conservation practices.
 We’re proud to say that we’ve implemented all of the green practices that we recommend to our customers.

-To receive your free Environmental Impact Assessment, fill out our online form or contact a sales representative at 1-866-468-4462.
+To receive your free Environmental Impact Consultation, fill out our online form or contact a sales representative at 1-866-468-4462.